-Your NHS assessment will take approximately 15–30 minutes.
+Your free consultation will take approximately 15–30 minutes.
 You’ll be seen by one of our highly experienced specialist orthodontists who will welcome you to the practice and gently examine your teeth.
-The appointment will be relaxed and completely pain free, but please let us know beforehand if you’re feeling anxious.
+The appointment will be relaxed and completely pain-free, but please let us know beforehand if you’re feeling anxious.

 The index of orthodontic treatment need

 The Index of Orthodontic Treatment Need (IOTN) is the rating system we use to determine who qualifies for NHS funding.
 It’s the same system used by every other orthodontist.
 We’ve undergone dedicated training to ensure we provide a fair and objective assessment every time.

 During your assessment, we’ll use the IOTN to grade your teeth.